farukustunel/bitirmetezi/src/MaterialsandMethods.rst

 Finding Breadth of Coverage
 ---------------------------

-• In order to determine the most appropriate references, we should know the breadth of coverage of each reference.
-For this purpose, we used ``bedtools`` with ``genomeCoverageBed`` sub-command. ``genomeCoverageBed`` computes a histogram of coverage with a given genome.
-In the first line of code, we took the ``samtools idxstats`` output and select the column one and two.
+To determine the most appropriate reference plasmid, we should know the breadth of coverage of each reference plasmid.
+For this purpose, we used ``bedtools`` with the ``genomeCoverageBed`` sub-command.
+The ``genomeCoverageBed`` computes a histogram of coverage within a given genome.
+In the first line of code, we took the ``samtools idxstats`` output and we select columns one and two.
 As we mentioned previously, ``idxstats`` output contains *reference sequence name*, *sequence length*, *mapped reads number*, *unmapped reads number*, respectively.
 We need only first and second column for the make ``genomeCoverageBed`` work.

-In the second line, ``-ibam`` parameter allows us to use bam file as an input.
-With ``-g`` parameter, the tool will report the depth of coverage at each base on each reference in the genome file.
-If we look at the output file, we can see that each line consisting of *reference sequence name*, *depth of coverage*, *number of bases with given depth*, *length of the reference* and *fraction of bases on reference with given depth*, respectively.
+In the second line, the ``-ibam`` parameter allows us to use the *bam* file as input.
+With the ``-g`` parameter, the tool will report the depth of coverage at each base on each reference in the genome file.
+If we look at the output file, we can see that each line consists of *reference sequence name*, *depth of coverage*, *number of bases with given depth*, *length of the reference*, and *fraction of bases on reference with given depth*, respectively.
 In the third line, thanks to the ``awk`` command, we can calculate the breadth of coverage, easily.

 .. warning::

-   • **0** depth means unmapped regions occur in reference.
+   A **0** depth means that there are unmapped regions in the reference.
 We must pay attention, if we want the calculate the breadth of coverage, properly.

-• We can say that the breadth of coverage can be calculated with ``1-$5`` if the second column equals *0* which means that summary of fraction of all depth, but 0.
+The breadth of coverage can be calculated with ``1-$5`` in the rows where the second column equals *0*, that it, the fraction of the reference with any depths, except 0.

 .. note::

-   • ``0.2>$5`` this condition allow us to choose references with higher coverage.
+   The condition ``0.2>$5`` allow us to choose references with higher coverage.

-• In the following lines, we combine the results in one file with ``cat`` command and we sort the file numerically.
+In the following lines, we combine the results in one file with the ``cat`` command and we sort the file numerically.

 .. code-block:: bash
    :linenos: